Hardik-Joshi123/techxcel-ATSoptimizer/README.md

 ## 🛡 License

-This project is licensed under the **MIT License**.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Hardik-Joshi123/techxcel-ATSoptimizer/blob/main/LICENSE) file for details.